 Above is a picture of my new brew room.
 It’s actually a brew “house” since it is 60’x14′ with an 8′ front porch.
 I bought the building special order from a friend.
 He delivered it and did a great job setting it up.
 He is truly one of those “old school craftsmen”.
 What you can’t see here is that he ran steel strapping under the frame all the way from one side to the other, on four different spots.
 What that means is that this baby will never blow away in a hurricane (after we anchored it into the ground).

 I finished the inside myself.
 First I ran the electricity and all the outlets.
 Then I insulated the inside and put up the paneling and trim around all the windows.
 My wife made the curtains so I didn’t have to worry about the sun spoiling any beer in my clear glass carboys.

-Take a look at my brew room.
+The slideshow below shows pictures of my old brew room at my old house.
 Instead of building a RIMS system like all the others in my homebrew club, I worked all last summer on my man cave.
 I had brewing and winemaking stuff scattered all over the house, and in an effort to preserve my marriage and my wife’s sanity, I went to work on this project.
 I don’t have any before pics, so you have to imagine a 21′ x 6′ x 8′ raw shed on the end of my garage.
 I decided to go the cheapest route I could find but still get the job done.
 At first I was going to make a cold room.
 I didn’t really understand what the term “cold room” meant at the time.